Library Collections

 • A limited number of unit histories dating back to World War I.

 • The American Legion National Library and Museum administers the Digital Archive, which represents the library's digital holdings.
-The Digital Archive provides full-text access to newsletters, press releases, and other American Legion publications from the year 1995 to present.
+The Digital Archive provides full-text access to newsletters, press releases, and other American Legion publications.

 American Legion histories